mymyxtran/mymyxtran/README.md

 Welcome to my github:

 - 🔭 I’m currently working on Fake News Detector
-- 🌱 I’m currently learning how to p
+- 🌱 I’m currently learning about Tsunamis
 - 💬 Ask me about books
 - 📫 How to reach me: @mymy1d on Twitter
 - 😄 Pronouns: She/Her